pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-an-application/_index.md

 ## Registering a new application from Web UI

-Registering application helps PipedCD know the basic information about application, where the application configuration is placing, what `piped` should handle the application as well as what cloud the application should be deployed to.
+Registering application helps PipedCD know the basic information about that application, where the application configuration is placing, what `piped` should handle it as well as what cloud the application should be deployed to.

-By clicking on `+ADD` button at the application list page, a popup at the right side will be revealed as the following:
+By clicking on `+ADD` button at the application list page, a popup will be revealed from the right side as below:

-After filling all the required fields, click `Save` button to complete application registering.

 ![](/images/registering-an-application.png)
 <p style="text-align: center;">
 Popup for registering a new application from Web UI
 </p>

+After filling all the required fields, click `Save` button to complete the application registering.

+Here are the list of fields in the register form:

 | Field | Description | Required |
 |-|-|-|-|